Official Website of Manuel Pañares, The Cebuano Artist from the Philippines

-Manuel Panares is a renowned Cebuano artist born on December 9, 1946, in Cebu, Philippines, who discovered his passion for painting at the tender age of three and has since dedicated over 65 years to figurative art.
-Known as an "artist-witness," he meticulously captures the cultural and historical essence of Cebu City—historically called Sugbo—and the vibrant lives of indigenous tribal women from Mindanao through his evocative works.
-His deep commitment to ethnology and history ensures that each piece reflects accurate representations drawn from extensive travels and research.Panares received mentorship from National Artist Victorio C. Edades, collaborating on iconic murals such as "Kasaysayan ng Lahi" and the longest mural in Philippine art history at the Central Bank in Davao.
-Influenced by Paul Gauguin's depictions of indigenous peoples, he primarily employs pastel and acrylic mediums to blend color, craft, and style in his compositions.
-His art bridges the past and present, preserving the evolving profiles of Cebuano heritage and southern Philippine tribal vignettes with striking authenticity.Since the late 1960s, Panares has held solo exhibitions across Cebu, Manila, Davao, Baguio, and the United States, earning accolades for his role in safeguarding Philippine art and culture.
+Manuel Panares is a renowned Cebuano artist born on December 9, 1946, in Cebu, Philippines, who discovered his passion for painting at the age of three and has since dedicated his entire life his craft.
+Known as an "artist-witness," he meticulously captures the cultural and historical essence of Cebu City, historically called Sugbo, and the vibrant lives of indigenous tribal women from Mindanao, primarily the T'boli Tribe, through his evocative works.
+His deep commitment to ethnology and history ensures that each piece reflects accurate representations drawn from extensive travels and research.Manuel Panares had as a mentor the National Artist Victorio C. Edades, collaborating on iconic murals such as "Kasaysayan ng Lahi" the longest mural in Philippine art history at the Central Bank Complex in Davao City, this mural is now at the National Museum of the Philippines Davao City.Influenced by Paul Gauguin's depictions of indigenous peoples, he primarily employs pastel and acrylic mediums to blend color, craft, and style in his compositions.
+His art bridges the past and present, preserving the evolving profiles of Cebuano heritage and southern Philippine tribal vignettes with striking authenticity.Since the late 1960s, Manuel Panares has held solo exhibitions across Cebu, Manila, Davao, Baguio, and the United States, earning accolades for his role in safeguarding Philippine art and culture.
 Notable series like "Sugbu sa Karaang Panahon" showcase his prowess in historical storytelling, making him a pivotal figure in Filipino visual arts.
 His enduring legacy continues to inspire through collections and press features that highlight his profound contributions.

 Sto.
 Nino and Queen Juana